theme-reserved

 Back to School

 As children, many of us couldn’t foresee a world where we would voluntarily enroll in more schooling.
 Higher education, however, has changed dramatically in the past decades.
 Syllabi are now filled with classes in industries and areas of focus that did not exist.
-Whether your interests relate to public policy, climate change or photography, research programs at your local universities and community colleges.
+Whether your interests relate to public policy, climate change or photography, research programs at your local universities, community colleges and online learning platforms like edX, which is offering Reserved members a 15% discount.
 Pay special attention to the certificate programs being offered as they can provide an enriching learning experience with lower financial and time commitments.

 Bucket List Travel

 Now is the time to prioritize your sense of wanderlust and cross off some destinations on your travel bucket list!
 With no limit on vacation days or young children to entertain on long flights, the world truly is your oyster.
-Whether you dream of an African safari, dipping into the clear waters of Bora Bora or skiing in the French Alps, Reserved’s travel partners can help you plan your next adventure.
+Whether you dream of an African safari, dipping into the clear waters of Bora Bora or skiing in the French Alps, Reserved’s travel partners can help you plan your next adventure, including 60% off hotels through Engine for everyday savings on lodging.

 Disclosure: